harrystech/arthur-redshift-etl/README.md

 Let's go through your setup steps in order to run the CLI, `arthur.py`, assuming that you will not work on the code base.

+### Clone this project

+Should be obvious ... but you need to `git clone` this repo using the handy link in Github.

 ### AWS CLI

 You will need to interact with AWS via the CLI to start a cluster or an instance in EC2: